-- Private YTD: 0 MWh savings achieved (0% of forecast) based on 42 Customers energy savings are generally recognized at the end of the year once the cohort completes. - Public YTD: 0 MWh savings achieved (0% of forecast) based on 8 WWT customers, 6 School District customers covering 92 schools - Nine of eleven SEM cohorts are under way with virtual workshops, treasure hunts and energy data analysis keeping expected energy savings unchanged to year-end.
-Recruiting challenges to fill the Municipal cohort with public sector customers was delayed, however the team is seeing an increase in customer interest. - COVID-19 impacts to SEM are minimal to the private sector.
-Public sector employees are being spread out more to allow for staggered shifts, and as a result are not as responsive as previous months.
+- Private YTD: 0 MWh savings achieved (0% of forecast) based on 42 Customers energy savings are generally recognized at the end of the year once the cohort completes. - Public YTD: 0 MWh savings achieved (0% of forecast) based on 8 WWT customers, 6 School District customers covering 70 schools - Pivoted to an entirely virtual program with high customer engagement in several cohorts.
+There have been steady increases in energy savings despite challenges and changes given the COVID-19 requirements.
+Cumulative energy